ciuliene/wmount_ntfs_mac/README.md

 ## Extra

-There is a python script called `copy_files.py` used to copy files from a folder into another folder.
+There is a python script called `copy_files.py` used to copy files from a folder into another folder (also files in subfolders).
 Just run:

 ```bash
 python copy_files.py <source_folder> <destination_folder> # Arguments are mandatory
 ```

-NOTE: only files will be copied, not folders.